Thirteen steel two-tined forks probably dating from the 17th and 18th centuries and of various designs.

 “British Cutlery: An Illustrated History of Design, Evolution and Use” Published by Philip Wilson Publishers, 2003

-Most of them have wooden handles and not surprisingly, a few show various degrees of woodworm damage from long ago.
+Most of them have horn handles and not surprisingly, all show various degrees of wear and tear.
 It is not my intention to keep them all so I will be advertising a few of them on eBay and via email enquiries.

 20th century granite and silver plated knife rest with Walker and Hall knife and fork.